iansmith/parigot/site/content/en/docs/mserviceone.md

 becomes vastly more difficult, and many organizations abandon testing in areas that they would never allow in a non-microservice architecture.

 As it is indicative of related choices organizations make, we will digress briefly into why organizations give up on testing when using microservices.
 The primary driver of this behavior is that as the number of microservices gets large, ever larger efforts are required to give developers a "reasonable facisimile" of the production environment.
 I spoke to two major tech companies who did *not* make this choice, and both admitted that they had an entire team dedicated to the issue of making environments available to developers that were very similar to the production system.
-For those without the resources to spending multiple engineering heads on development tooling, things look far grimmer.
+For those without the resources to spend on multiple engineering heads on development tooling, things look far grimmer.
 It is not uncommon for even mid-sized technology companies to have no easy way to create a complete copy of the production system for a developers' personal use.
 Many of these types of organizions (several of which I spoke to personally) had various "dodges" to avoid needing complete copies of the running system.
 The two most common dodges were "partial production" or "shared staging environment."
 In the former case the developer declares that some services (usually on the scale of 3-5) are to be run locally and the remainder are to use the existing production system.
-The latter is simply the creation of a single copy of the production system, and a plausible data set, that developers can/must use individually.
-This coordination problem with this latter approach here is obvious.
+The latter is simply the creation of a fixed number of copies of the production system, and a plausible data set, that developers can/must use for their testing.
+The coordination problem with this latter approach here is obvious.

 Returning to testing more directly, the problems above with respect to logging in a distributed system reappear here.
 Because of the network latencies,